-Section III-B studies multiple relay nodes with fixed source nodes and destination nodes.
-It reports stability condition and derives the value of the relay throughput and the network throughput.
-To validate the stability condition, we take the scenario of one source node, one destination node, and 3 relay nodes move according to the Random Waypoint model inside a square of side-length L = 4000m.
-The source and destination nodes are fixed and they are symmetric according to the center of the square, and the separated distance between them is of 2000m.
-The stable case is shown in Figure 8 where $r_s = 0.9r_d$, and the unstable case is shown in Figure 9 where $r_s = 1.1 r_d$.
-The network throughput as a function of the number of the relay nodes are shown in Figure 10 for different value of R/L. In this scenario, the probability that the relay node is neighbor of the source of location (1000, 1000) is equal to 0.0485, 0.0275, and 0.0126 for R/L equal to 0.1, 0.075, and 0.05 respectively.
+Fig. 5.
+Simulation results showing π_s for Random Waypoint model over a square of side-lengths L for different values of transmission range, R. Also shown are corresponding values from Section V-B. destination nodes are fixed and they are symmetric according to the center of the square, and the separated distance between them is of 2000m.
+The stable case is shown in Figure 6 where $r_s = 0.9r_d$, and the unstable case is shown in Figure 7 where $r_s = 1.1r_d$.
+The relay throughput and the network throughput as a function of the number of the relay nodes are shown in, respectively, Figures 8 and 9 for different value of R/L. In this scenario, the probability that the relay node is neighbor of the source of location (1000, 1000) is equal to 0.0485, 0.0275, and 0.0126 for R/L equal to 0.1, 0.075, and 0.05 respectively.

-Fig. 8.
+Fig. 6.
 Time-evolution of relay buffer for three relay nodes moving according to Random Waypoint model inside a square of side-length 4000m, with fixed and symmetric source and destination node w.r.t. to square center.
-Here $r_s = 0.9r_d$ (the stable case)
+Here $r_s = 0.9r_d$ (the stable case) D. Validation of Section III-B In this section we validate the approximation of Section III-B of the case where all source and destination nodes are moving (c.f, Equation 16).
+We consider a scenario of N relay nodes and K source nodes and M destination nodes.
+All the nodes move according to the Random Waypoint model within

-Fig. 9.
+Fig. 7.
 Time-evolution of relay buffer for relay nodes moving according to Random Waypoint model inside a square of side-length 4000m, with fixed and symmetric source and destination nodes w.r.t.to square center.
 Here $r_s = 1.1r_d$ (the unstable case)